dotnet/arcade/DeploymentPolicy.md

 Deployments follow the pattern described in the [Deployment Process](../Validation/DeploymentProcess.md).

+## GitHub Issue Tagging
+Every issue that arises as a result of a rollout must be filed on GitHub in dotnet/core-eng.
+These issues should include labels that specify the type of event and the repo in which it occurred.

+* The event type labels are: **Rollout Issue** for issues that arise as a result of the rollout, **Rollout Hotfix** for manual hotfixes, and **Rollout Rollback** for manual rollbacks
+  * Hotfixes and rollbacks that result in a deployment do not need to be filed on GitHub (i.e. only manual hotfixes and rollbacks should be filed)
+* Additionally, all issues must contain a label indicating the repo affected:
+  * **Rollout Helix** for Helix rollouts
+  * **Rollout OSOB** for OS Onboarding rollouts
+  * **Rollout Arcade Services** for Arcade Services rollouts.

 ## Rollbacks
 * Rollbacks are triggered by manually kicking off a build/release pipeline to deploy the *n-1*th version.
 There should be minimal to no human intervention needed in rolling back a deployment.
 Every new deployable service/feature that is coming up needs to have a rollback story defined and implemented as part of the epic.
     - For Pipeline-based deployment, revert the change to production branch and kick-off a build and deploy pipeline.